zopefoundation/meta/config/README.rst

   configuration section in ``setup.cfg``. *Caution:* This option has to be a list of strings so the leading white spaces and comments are preserved when writing the value to ``setup.cfg``.

-additional-plugins
-  Some packages want to have additional flake8 plugins installed.
-  This option is a list of strings.

 additional-sources
   Sometimes not only ``src`` and ``setup.py`` contain Python code to be checked